 We see our packaging as a resource, not a waste stream and manage it as such.
 We aim to act as a catalyst to encourage recycling through partnerships, innovation and targeted investment.
 In achieving these commitments, we aim to keep improving both our use of raw materials and support effective means for encouraging the re-use of resources.
 Our investment in blow-fill technology and our on-going commitment to public place recycling projects are key areas that have impacted the packaging footprint of our business.

-The majority of our packaging is 100% recyclable (save for a small number of caps, closures and labels).
+The our cans, glass and plastic packaging are 100% recyclable.
 All of our packaging is accepted by New Zealand recycling schemes.

 We choose to use PET plastic, glass and aluminium cans for our primary packaging, because it is recyclable and is of value on the commodities market the New Zealand recycling infrastructure on-sells to.